ags799/bootlaces/README.md

 Prepare your development environment by installing [boot](boot-clj.com).

-Check your code against linters with
+Verify your code's correctness and quality with

-    boot check
+    boot verify